Morant’s dazzling block lifts Grizzlies to 9th straight win

 The Grizzlies snapped the Lakers’ four-game winning streak and a stretch in which the Lakers had won five of six.

+”Memphis played great.
+They’re one of the hottest teams in the league,” Lakers coach Frank Vogel said. ”We had trouble getting back in transition.
+We let a lot of misses at the basket affect our defensive focus.
+When we weren’t scoring, we lost focus of what we were supposed to be doing on the defensive side.
+That can’t happen.
+That was a big reason they built a big league.”

-Memphis’ largest lead was 29 points, and the Lakers cut that to seven late in the fourth quarter.
+Memphis’ largest lead was 29 points, but the Lakers cut that to seven late in the fourth quarter.

 Dane had 13 of his points in the first half.
 Jackson added 12 rebounds.